-How do you continue to stand out after a successful job interview has wrapped?
-Send a thank-you note.
+How do you continue to stand out after a successful job interview?
+Send a professional thank-you note or a thank-you letter to the hiring manager and interviewer via snail mail first and foremost, or email when snail mail does not make sense.
 No matter the person, gratitude leaves a lasting impression.

 "There are [probably] multiple candidates interviewing for the position, and many of those candidates may have skills similar to yours," Kerekes said.
 "Taking the time to let them know of your interest after the meeting and telling them you're already thinking about what you could do to create value for their company could set you apart from the competition."

-According to the Harvard Business Review, handwritten notes are unusual, but they can be effective when sent in conjunction with an emailed thank you.
-They take time to draft, each word carefully chosen with no "undo" or "autocorrect" to fall back on.
-A handwritten thank you involves selecting stationery, paying for stamps and visiting a mailbox.
-The notes indicate investment, and that very costliness indicates value, said article author John Coleman.
+According to a Harvard Business Review article by John Coleman, handwritten notes are unusual, but they can be effective when sent in conjunction with an emailed thank-you.
+They take time to draft, each word carefully chosen with no undo button or autocorrect to fall back on.
+A handwritten thank-you involves selecting stationery, paying for stamps and visiting a mailbox.
+The note indicates investment, and that costliness indicates value, according to Coleman.

-"While saying 'thank you' is important, the beauty of a well-crafted handwritten note is that it can show deeper investment and appreciation than a simple thank you can," Coleman wrote.
+"While saying 'thank you' is important, the beauty of a well-crafted handwritten note is that it can show deeper investment and appreciation than a simple thank-you can," he wrote.

 Timing is an important aspect of sending a thank-you note.
 Regardless of the actual schedule of the hiring process, the time between the interview and the note is important.

-"Send a quick email [thank-you note] within 24 hours," Edmonds said.
-"Mail your handwritten thank you within 24 hours as well.
+"Send a quick email [thanking them] within 24 hours," Edmonds said.
+"Mail your handwritten thank-you within 24 hours as well.
 That way, it'll arrive a day or two following your email note, adding gravitas to your thoughtfulness."

-The timing of the hiring process itself should be discussed during the actual interview, and shouldn't be part of the actual thank-you note.
-Kerekes advised waiting until the agreed upon "hear back" date to follow up again.
+The timing of the hiring process itself should be discussed during the actual interview, so it shouldn't be part of the actual thank-you note.
+Kerekes advised waiting until the agreed-upon "hear back" date to follow up again.

 Need a sample thank-you note to follow?
 Check out our template here.